endofzero/Minecraft-Sheller/README.md

 **Modifications**

     SERVERMOD=0
-If you are running hey0's servermod, this needs to be set to 1 _(better logging and automatic updating of the mod)_
+If you are running bukkit, this needs to be set to 1 _(better logging and automatic updating of the mod)_

+    MODJAR="craftbukkit-0.0.1-SNAPSHOT.jar"
+This is the name of the jar file for the server mod you are using.
+This allows you to use this script for a number of server mods without having to adjust other parts of the script.

     RUNECRAFT=0
 If you want your script to update runecraft automatically too, set this to 1

-    MODJAR="craftbukkit.jar"
-This is the name of the jar file for the server mod you are using.
-This allows you to use this script for a number of server mods without having to adjust other parts of the script.

 **Backups**